ulaval/modul-components/README.md

-# vuejs-components
+# modul-components
-A set of VueJS components.
+A set of VueJS components for Modul web applications.